Course-bigDataAndML/MLCourse-2324/README.md

 # MLCourse-2324
-Material for the course "Big Data Science and Machine Learning" of the academic year 2022-2023 for the Graduate Program in Physics of the
+Material for the course "Big Data Science and Machine Learning" of the academic year 2023-2024 for the Graduate Program in Physics of the
-University of Turin, held on xx, 2024.
+University of Turin, held on Nov.
+18-22, 2024.

 ## Pre-requisites